How to defuse Earth impact threat announcements: NEA discovery and impact scare

-Within the paper we label our probability as `{\em a posteriori}' since it is obtained as the ratio between two statistical quantities (relative frequency).
-On the contrary, the VI impact probabilities can be considered {\em a priori}, in the sense that they are obtained through sophisticated mathematical models and deductive reasoning (for instance, the choice of an {\em a priori} 6-dimensional space distribution to sample the uncertainty region).
+In the following section we propose an {\em a posteriori} conditional reading of VI impact probabilities.
+We label our probability as `{\em a posteriori}' since it is obtained as the ratio between two statistical quantities (relative frequency).
+On the other hand, the VI impact probabilities can be considered {\em a priori}, in the sense that they are obtained through sophisticated mathematical models and deductive reasoning (for instance, the choice of an {\em a priori} 6-dimensional space distribution to sample the uncertainty region).